Status Overview

 This section shows the contributors with low impact on the code base with a minimum churn.

-Therefore, it would be more likely to see team leaders, senior developers and similar roles in this section because while having a higher skill set and more experience with the product to make any changes last longing, they are more likely to have less code impact because they mostly guide the team members and focus on the leading.
+Therefore, it would be more likely to see team leaders, senior contributors and similar roles in this section because while having a higher skill set and more experience with the product to make any changes last longing, they are more likely to have less code impact because they mostly guide the team members and focus on the leading.

 Prolific

-The developers in this section make a great contribution with a high impact and a low churn ratio.
+The contributors in this section make a great contribution with a high impact and a low churn ratio.
 As long as they are working on the correct development the best practice would be to let them continue the development they are working on.

 Comments